GiuseppeSollena/morellato_analitiche/README.md

 1. Run `git clone <...>` inside the folder where you want git to create a new **...** directory that contains the whole repository.

-2. Build container images using either `make up` or `docker-compose --file docker-compose.development.yml build -d`

-3. Rebuild and turn on container services using either `make rebuild` or `docker-compose --file docker-compose.development.yml up -d --build`
+2. Rebuild and turn on container services using either `make rebuild` or `docker-compose --file docker-compose.development.yml up -d --build`

-If you've done all the steps at least once, this command is enough to launch the container with everything you need
+3. composer-install `docker exec -it morellato-app bash` +  `composer install` + `php artisan key:generate`

 4. Execute npm install package using either `npm_install` or `docker-compose --file docker-compose.development.yml run --rm nodejs npm install`

-5. Execute npm run using either `make_run` or `docker-compose --file docker-compose.development.yml run --rm nodejs npm run development`
+5. Execute npm run watch `docker-compose --file docker-compose.development.yml run --rm nodejs npm run watch`

 6. Confirm the project was correctly built by accessing [http://localhost:8000](http://localhost:8000) on your browser.
 You should see '...' on your screen.